saruparajuli/weather-app/README.md

 # weather-app
-Simple weather app with a form to see current weather at different locations
+Simple weather app to see current weather at every location

 Uses the openweathermap.org WEBAPI